amm1746/Wildfire-Relief/docs/DesignDoc.md

 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

+The U-Fund project is a web-based platform designed to help community with financial assistance.
+It allows users to create and contribute to funding requests for essential needs.
+The primary user groups include individuals seeking financial support and donors willing to contribute.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._